Get your free Information Pack

+Steroids are sometimes used to help manage the side-effects of brain tumours.
+But, they can have side-effects of their own.
 As with many medications, steroids affect different people in different ways.
-Their effect will also depend on the exact type and dosage of steroid prescribed for you.
+So, the side-effects of steroids will usually depend on your body type and the exact type and dosage of steroid prescribed for you.

 Please remember that you should never just stop taking steroids without your specialist advising you to do so.

-Some of the common side-effects of steroids are:
+Some of the common side-effects of corticosteroids are:

 Some people find it difficult to sleep when they're taking steroids.
 Let your specialist know if this happens.